 Starting An Ecommerce Store: A Guide for Solo Entrepreneurs and Creatives

 A few months ago, I was a chatting with a friend of mine who’d been thinking about opening an online store as a side business, selling her lovely handmade knitwear.
-Unsurprisingly, as I spend about 90% of my time designing and building ecommerce stores (the other 10% is coffees and procrastination) she asked if I had any advice for someone just getting started, like what platforms I recommended.
+Unsurprisingly, as I spend about 99% of my time designing, building, and strategising for ecommerce stores (the other 1% is coffees and procrastination!) she asked if I had any advice for someone just getting started, like what platforms I recommended.
 And I told her what I tell all my clients: I can’t recommend a platform until I know a whole lot more about your business, which generally means I can’t recommend anything until you know a whole lot more about your business.

 Things like how much you'll be doing by yourself, the types of products you’ll be selling and any marketing tactics that might need building into your site (like a customer loyalty program, for example) are all things I need to know long before we can start talking platforms.
 And don’t forget about the actual website materials: you’ll need to prepare information like your product descriptions and images, your shipping rates and locations, and of course, details like your business address and the taxes you’ll be charging.

 These, along with countless other considerations, all need to be decided before you even start thinking about a website.
 In fact there’s so much to consider that I’ve ended up breaking this article down into three parts, to make things a bit more manageable for you.

 To make this article more manageable, I've split it into three parts:

 but for now let’s start with your most important consideration: Your Products.

 I’m assuming you already know what you’re planning to sell, whether these are your own handcrafted items, or you’re starting a retail business with third-party products.
 (If not, perhaps you’d better bookmark this article for later!)